rpgreview/papersandpaychecks/pnp.md

 **Jack Kanoff**, an administrator, I+1 N+2 F+3 J+1 (Counsellor)

+Slightly deaf, comically clumsy, and yet with a sparkling personality and a stunning ability to use politeness as both a genuine expression and as a weapon, Jack is a clerk, has been a clerk, and probably will always be a clerk, but is but good at his job, conscientious, and often is more than prepared to put in the extra-hours at the office to make sure that the work is done.
+Jack is ready to listen to the needs of others and offer what is almost invariably sound advice.
+His family life is simply as as neat and organissed as he is.

+Jack however does hold a secret aspiration to become a manager, a task which he would probably be well-suited at, and it is something that he has caught the radar of the powers that be.
+Unfortunately for Jack he is currently considered too valuable in his administrative capacity to be put in a management role, especially by one particular manager who is curiously jealous and threatened by their competence.
+Jack is also very conscious of his natural failings to notice things and has spent extra effort in improving his skills in that area.

+As a NPC co-worker, Jack will be noticed primarily by their hard work and their polite humour.
+His recommendations should be listened to and they are usually well-considered.
+However if PC Workers get too close, they will also be targetted by the jealous manager.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |   11	|  +0	     | Profession	  | Administrator |